unklejo/gojek-parkinglot/README.md

-# gojek-parkinglot
+# parkinglot
-Gojek - Parking Lot System
+Parking Lot System
+Used for Gojek Initial Test